 Taken together, the tax borne by us and collected on behalf of the Government gives a clear picture of our economic activity, the contribution we make to the UK economy and the value we add to society at large.

-KPMG in the UK – cash taxes paid in the years to 30 September 2022 and 2021 – Summary
+KPMG in the UK – cash taxes paid in the years to 30 September 2023 and 2022 – Summary

-Total partner income tax and national insurance paid during the year totalled £197.6 million compared with £137.7 million in the preceding year.
+Total partner income tax and national insurance paid during the year totalled £242.7 million compared with £197.6 million in the preceding year.
 In accordance with tax legislation, the tax we pay on behalf of the partners in the year is payable on 31 January and 31 July and is based on prior year profits.
-The tax is payable by reference to the statutory rates of 20% and 40% on the first £150,000 of profit, and then at 45% thereafter (these rates also applied in 2021) together with national insurance contributions.
+The tax is payable by reference to the statutory rates of 20% and 40% on the first £150,000 of profit (£125,140 from 6 April 2023), and then at 45% thereafter (these rates also applied in 2022) together with national insurance contributions.
 Tax rates for Scottish partners are 1% higher.
 Capital Gains Tax is paid in a year on gains realised in the previous year.
-Tax paid in respect of partners during 2022 was higher than that paid in 2021; this is due to taxable profits in 2021 being higher than those in 2020 as well as the timing of dividends payable from the Corporate group.
-Capital gains tax was paid on the 2021 sale of the Restructuring business.
+Tax paid in respect of partners during 2023 was higher than that paid in 2022; this is due to taxable profits in 2022 being higher than those in 2021.

 As a limited liability partnership, KPMG in the UK does not pay corporation tax on the majority of its profits.
 Those profits are instead subject to income tax in the hands of the individual partners.